 NOTE: THE GAIN WILL BE CHANGED AS YOU ADJUST THE NUMBERS.
 HOWEVER, THE VALUE WILL NOT BE STORED UNTIL YOU INDICATE YES IN THE SAVE SETTINGS WINDOW.
-DO NOT SET A GAIN THAT WOULD EXCEED 0 dBm OR HAVE LESS THAN -20 dBm OUTPUT LEVEL.
-THE FIRMWARE PREVENTS YOU FROM THIS.

 When the display indicates the value desired you can push the Menu/Execute switch to the next item OR you can scroll to "R", push the Menu/Execute switch to get to: